Frititati/GraphColoringQ1/Documentation.md

 - Instead of using **std::set** as mentioned previously we use **std::vector** to keep all colors these nodes cannot be colored (as they belong to adjacent nodes).
 - The `is_highest` if condition is simplified.

 To conclude, we did not deliver a parallelized version of this new algorithm, as it had two fatal flaws.
-The first reason was that the parallelized version would not have the same benefits as the sequential.
+The first reason was that the parallelized version would not have the same benefits as the sequential one.
 The second reason was that it used too many colors, it was against our objective to pursue an algorithm that would use the least colors possible.

 ## Parallel Optimization Jones-Plassman